NervanaSystems/neon/doc/source/ml_operational_layer.rst

     :py:meth:`neon.backends.Backend.empty<.Backend.empty>` | Instantiate an empty Tensor
     :py:meth:`neon.backends.Backend.array<.Backend.array>` | Instantiate a new Tensor, populating elements based on a provided array.
-    :py:meth:`neon.backends.Backend.zeros<.Backend.zeros>` | Instantiate a new Tensor, population each element with the value of 0.
+    :py:meth:`neon.backends.Backend.zeros<.Backend.zeros>` | Instantiate a new Tensor, populating each element with the value of 0.
-    :py:meth:`neon.backends.Backend.ones<.Backend.ones>` | Instantiate a new Tensor, population each element with the value of 1.
+    :py:meth:`neon.backends.Backend.ones<.Backend.ones>` | Instantiate a new Tensor, populating each element with the value of 1.
     :py:meth:`neon.backends.Tensor.copy<.Tensor.copy>` | Construct and return a deep copy of the Tensor passed.

 Tensor Manipulation